maurolepore/defensive-workflow/README.md

-# workflow
+## Overview

-Materials for a one-hour seminar about popular open-source tools for efficient scientific workflows.
+This are materials for a one-hour seminar about popular open-source tools for efficient scientific workflows.

-* [Google sheet](https://docs.google.com/spreadsheets/d/1GtAW9t6A6zcEpIQvCaylcFpQkbjNgWjz7XYotHL9gbs/edit?usp=sharing) to demonstrate features that are great for scientific data collection.
-The dataset contains links to potentially useful resources -- including books, websites, articles, and videos.
+I'll show how popular, open-source tools can help you create a safe work environment that, by protecting you from common error, will smoothen your workflow and easier lead to success.

 ## Idea